Our site is tested by TWO services every day to protect your information.

 Dimensions: 5-1/2"W x 2"H x 5"D

-Both packages ship free to the USA -- and also included with either package is a FREE 20ft.
+The package ships free to the USA -- and also included is a FREE 20ft.
 Microphone Cable so you can hook it all up!

 Specifications for 4099B Clip Microphone for Bass